 2012 – today

-In 2008, the producing company did change ownership.
-This led to a rebranding.
-However, Mars company kept the idea of an arrow as a distinctive feature of Wrigley’s Spearmint.
+In 2008, the producing company changed ownership, leading to a rebranding.
+However, Mars Company kept the idea of an arrow as a distinctive feature of Wrigley’s Spearmint.

 The logo is a two-pointed arrow.
 One tip looks to the past, the other to the future.
 The composition communicates that the brand has come a long way and will go a long way.
 Both the past and the future are equally important.
 They are what made Spearmint what gum is today.